Insight

 Planning and Supply Constraints

-Despite strong demand, the market is supply‑constrained.
-Key matters to consider include:
+Despite strong demand, the market remains supply constrained.
+Key considerations include:

 Evolution of Format

-The UK drive‑thru model continues to evolve in response to planning, ESG and operational pressures:
+The UK drive-thru model continues to evolve in response to planning, ESG and operational pressures through:

 These innovations are improving viability across a wider range of sites, including smaller roadside and edge-of-town plots.